These days, the game fits the name.

 ▪ Should’ve Been MVP: Brady.

-Animation film buffs often note that in Daffy Duck vs. Bugs Bunny, Daffy’s just smart enough but insecure enough to keep talking until he outsmarts himself.
-Bugs is just smart enough but secure enough to let Daffy keep talking until he outsmarts himself.
+Animation film buffs often note that in Daffy Duck vs. Bugs Bunny, Daffy’s smart, but just insecure enough to keep talking until he outsmarts himself.
+Bugs is smart but just secure enough to let Daffy keep talking until he outsmarts himself.

 This brings us to the little black-and-red birds from Atlanta and those Super Bowl-winning rabbits from New England.